 Available for download: Harry N. Pillsbury, v2 1900-1906.pdf

-• Spelling corrections to German text, page 485 (BerathungSpartieen to Berathungspartieen; getrossen to getroffen)
+• Spelling corrections to German text under 1902.12.23: BerathungSpartieen to Berathungspartieen; getrossen to getroffen.

 [Archive] [Excavations] [Gallery] [Journal] [Library] [Links] [Legend] [Market]